ComposableFi/composable/book/src/products/mosaic/active-liquidity-management.md

 **Passive liquidity** involves providing liquidity in the Mosaic Vaults.
 Capital is provided up-front, before any particular transfers are identified that need this liquidity.

-In contrast, **active liquidity** can be thought of as JIT liquidity, where a particular immediate need of liquidity is identified and then actively met by a liquidity provider .
+In contrast, **active liquidity** can be thought of as JIT liquidity, where a particular immediate need for liquidity is identified and then actively met by a liquidity provider.

 ### Active Liquidity